Aure64/pyro_fork/doc/monitoring.md

 ## Functional Requirements

-- Kiln Monitoring should run as a native daemon/service on the following operating
+- Monitoring should run as a native daemon/service on the following operating
   systems:

   - Linux (systemd)
   - MacOS (launchctl)
   - Windows (service)

-- Kiln Monitoring should be able to run as Docker container
+- Monitoring should be able to run as Docker container

 - BM should be able to work with any Tezos Node that exposes necessary RPC/streaming endpoints, public or local